21 March 2019

-Daniel Bernard, an active member of The Liberal Synagogue Elstree (TLSE), will be part of the Team GB men’s basketball side at this month’s Special Olympics World Games.
+Daniel Bernard, an active member of The Liberal Synagogue Elstree (TLSE), was part of the Team GB men’s basketball side that won the gold medal at this month’s Special Olympics World Games.

-He will be among more than 7,000 people from 170 countries competing in the games, which are like the Olympics or Paralympics but for athletes with intellectual difficulties.
-Great Britain has sent a team of 128 athletes in a variety of sports along with their coaches, medical team and support staff.
+Daniel was among more than 7,000 people from 170 countries competing in the games, which are like the Olympics or Paralympics but for athletes with intellectual difficulties.
+Great Britain sent a team of 128 athletes in a variety of sports along with their coaches, medical team and support staff.

-Daniel has been in training for a number of years, including with an intense programme of blended inclusive basketball.
-He has already tasted sporting success.
+He has been in training for a number of years, including with an intense programme of blended inclusive basketball.
 In 2017, he was part of the winning team at the Special Olympics GB National Games in Sheffield.

 Both sets of Daniel’s grandparents were involved at Finchley Progressive Synagogue where his parents – Jacqueline Silver and David Bernard – met and indeed married.
 The family are now very active members of TLSE.